maeager/Agilent2Dicom/README.md

   -y, --epanechnikov_filter
                         Epanechnikov filter smoothing of reconstructed RE and IM components.
+  -b EPANECHNIKOV_BANDWIDTH, --epanechnikov_bandwidth EPANECHNIKOV_BANDWIDTH
+                        Epanechnikov bandwidth variable default sqrt(7/2).
   -n WINDOW_SIZE, --window_size WINDOW_SIZE
                         Window size of Wiener and Median filters.
 Default 5.
   -wn WIENER_NOISE, --wiener_noise WIENER_NOISE
                         Wiener filter noise.
 Estimated variance of image.
 If none or zero, local variance is calculated.
 Default 0=None.
+  -sd, --standard_deviation_filter
+                        Standard deviation filter of reconstructed RE and IM components.
+  -sp, --standard_deviation_phase
+                        Standard deviation filter of reconstructed phase.
+  -sm, --standard_deviation_magn
+                        Standard deviation filter of reconstructed magnitude.
     -C, --no_centre_shift
                         Disable centering maximum in k-space data.
   -v, --verbose         Verbose.

 ```

+The Gaussian sigma, window size, and Epanechnikov bandwidth variables
-The sigma variable can be a single scalar value or a three-element
+can be declared a single scalar value or a three-element tuple.
+The
-tuple.
-The preferred method for ansitropic images is to calculate the
+preferred method for ansitropic images is to calculate the full width
-full width half maximum in millimeters in each dimension, then divide
+half maximum in millimeters in each dimension, then divide by the
-by the voxel resolution.
+voxel resolution.
 The kidney example below is isotropic.
-The
+The T2
-T2 coronal example has a resolution of 0.02 mm x 0.02 mm x 0.4 mm.
+coronal example has a resolution of 0.02 mm x 0.02 mm x 0.4 mm.
 In
 this case we want to reduce the smoothing in the third dimension by a
 factor of 20.